jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

     - question: What material are these implants made of?
       answer: "<p>Of titanium alloys for high performance.
-The degree of purity of titanium is determined by the maximum percentage of oxygen in which it is produced, being the grade 1 the highest purity, since its oxygen and iron content is very low.
-In total and today, there are about 40 degrees to name the different titanium alloys, ranging from pure titanium to combinations with vanadium, palladium, ruthenium, aluminum, tin and molybdenum.
+The degree of purity of titanium is determined by the maximum percentage of oxygen in which it is produced, being the grade 1 the highest purity; since its oxygen and iron content is very low.
+In total and today, there are about 40 degrees to name the different titanium alloys; ranging from pure titanium to combinations with vanadium, palladium, ruthenium, aluminum, tin and molybdenum.
 However, grade 5 titanium alloy currently represents for more than 50% of total titanium use worldwide and is considered a highly biocompatible material with biomechanical